 Breaching a licensing agreement can have serious consequences, depending on the severity of the breach and the specific terms outlined in the agreement.
 Here's a breakdown of some potential consequences for the licensee:

-The licensor (owner of the IP) has the right to terminate the agreement, meaning the licensee can no longer use the intellectual property.
+The licensor, or the owner of the IP, has the right to terminate the agreement, meaning the licensee can no longer use it.
 This can be a major setback, especially if the licensee has built their business around using the IP.

 The licensor can seek a court order to prevent the licensee from further misuse of the IP.
 This can be a powerful tool to stop ongoing infringement.